hamlim/ds/packages/ds/README.md

 To see an example of this in action, clone the repo, run `yarn` then `yarn make-example` and see `./example/out.json` file generated.

-In this repo is a template inside `template.json` and a default config inside `default.json`.

 ### Prior Art: